Get answers for your health queries from top Doctors for FREE!

 Is Urinary Retention a Sign of Serious Condition?

 Urinary retention can be the cause of underlying nervous issues.
-Various diseases are indicated by urinary retention.
+Various diseases indicated by urinary retention include:

 Read carefully!!
 Look for these symptoms to know if you may have a urinary retention problem or not.

-What are the symptoms of urinary retention after catheter removal?
+How can urinary retention be diagnosed after catheter removal?

 How to diagnose urinary retention after catheter removal?